Labour Law

 Witness Statements

-Coworkers' statements are very valuable evidence; however, coworkers often fear employer and don't want to testify.
+Statements from colleagues are very valuable evidence; however, colleagues often fear the employer and are reluctant to testify.
 Former employees can be called as witnesses.

-Medical reports showing psychological or physical illnesses suffered as result of mobbing:
+Medical reports documenting psychological or physical illness suffered as a result of the mobbing:

 - Medication prescriptions,